 He has been a resident artist at Penland School of Craft, Oregon College of Art and Craft, Vermont Studio Center, and Peters Valley School.
 His awards include an Emerging Artist Grant from the American Craft Council, a fellowship from the Kentucky Arts Council, three sculpture grants from the Virginia A. Groot Foundation, and recent travel grants from the Great Meadows Foundation.

-Travis teaches drawing and art theory at Eastern Kentucky University.
 Ongoing projects include collaborative sculptures, drawings, and installations with the SmithTownsendCollaborative.